SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md

-- SharePoint Server 2013 with My Site configured, with personal sites created for the current user and a target user, with the current user following the target user, and with a few posts written by the target user
+- SharePoint with My Site configured, with personal sites created for the current user and a target user, with the current user following the target user, and with a few posts written by the target user

 - Visual Studio 2012